 Running and rapid change of direction and kicking are frequent movements in these sports and can lead to strains of the adductor muscles, and abnormal forces across the pubic symphysis.

-Apart athletic activities, conditions associated with osteitis pubis include the following-
+Apart from athletic activities, conditions associated with osteitis pubis include the following-

 - Pregnancy and childbirth